BigMurph619/Emerald-Murphmon/readme.md

 No HM Moves on your primary Pokemon.

 You can only enter a dungeon once with your primary Pokemon unless the story requires a revisit.
 You may not use healing stations in Dungeons.
-Exceptions: Weather institute and Route 11 rest house so long as you are not poisoned and have sufficient repels to make it to the Pokemon Center.
+Exceptions: Weather institute (after clearing Team Aqua) and Route 11 rest house so long as you are not poisoned and have sufficient repels to make it to the Pokemon Center.
 This is simply for quality of life during the mid game.
 You must clear (Game progression without leaving to heal) Dungeons before exiting (Beat All Trainers in Gyms clear needed game progress elsewhere).
 **You may return to a Dungeon once with your Safari Pivot.**